boyroywax/ipfs-liftoff/peers/kubo/v0.35.0/npm-kubo/README.md

 ## What does this package do?
-This package is a test suite containing a wrapper around the Kubo NPM.
+This package is a test suite containing a wrapper around npm-kubo.
 It provides a simple way to install and remove the Kubo IPFS daemon and its dependencies.
 This package is for testing and demonstration purposes only.
 It is not intended for production use.

 ## Installation